 For research and teaching purposes de-identified information may be used.
 Please inform the practice staff if you wish to opt out of these research projects.

-We also send information to disease specific registers (cervical, bowel, breast cancer registers and immunisation register).
+The practice may also send information to disease specific registers (cervical, bowel, breast cancer registers and immunisation register).
 If you wish to opt out of these register, please inform the practice staff.